If you're one of my children's teachers, you should stop reading now. I have a confession to make and you probably won't like it.

 I don't think my kids' homework is that important, and I often prioritise socialising over getting their maths done on a week night.

 Every week night, my kids come home with homework.
-My children are 14, eight and six, so the range of homework they have is pretty broad but there is never a night that they aren't required to do somewhere between 15 minutes or more than two hours of homework.
+There is an eight year age difference between my oldest and youngest children, so the range of homework they have is pretty broad but there is never a night that they aren't required to do somewhere between 15 minutes or more than two hours of homework.

 As a single working parent, I use after school care for my younger two children while my teenager makes her own way home after school.
 Luckily, she gets on with her homework when she gets home, so at least she's generally done by the time I've wrapped up my work day and gone to pick up her brother and sister.